 - If out of cornstarch you can substitute flour at a 2:1 ratio, 2 parts flour to 1 part cornstarch.

-How to Make the Pudding
+📖How to Make Banana Pudding from Scratch

-- Combine your flour, sugar, cornstarch, and milk in a large, heavy-bottomed saucepan and whisk in the egg yolk.
+Step 1: Combine your flour, sugar, cornstarch, and milk in a large, heavy-bottomed saucepan and whisk in the egg yolk.

 Cornstarch is used as a thickener in the pudding.
 You can substitute flour at a 2:1 ratio, 2 tablespoons of flour for 1 tablespoon of cornstarch.